Theoretical Bounds on Parallel Imaging Implicit Data Crimes in an MRI Reproducing Kernel Hilbert Space: Discussion and Conclusion

 Experiments visualize the connection between the power function derived above and the choice of sampling pattern pairs in the PI inverse crime.
-RKHS weights and their corresponding power functions are expensive to compute, requiring the solution to a linear system whose entries are $\Theta(N^2)$ in each dimension of the input data, and requiring up to $O(N^6)$ time to solve the system for an $N \times N$ image and even longer for 3D data.
+RKHS weights and their corresponding power functions are expensive to compute, requiring the solution to a linear system whose entries are $\Theta(N^2)$ in each dimension of the input data, and requiring up to $O(N^6)$ time to solve the system for an $N\times N$ image and even longer for 3D data.
+Matrix-free programs may help make these solutions tractable for full-size problems.
 For this phantom case, however, RKHS theory successfully predicts the structure of retrospective experiment error for standard MR k-space sampling approaches.

 Composite power functions give rigor to the related data crime phenomenon exhibited in \cite{frenklak2024parallel}.
 The analysis is general and could be applied to arbitrary (e.g., non-Cartesian) sampling patterns.
-Upper bounds give useful information about the distribution of error in k-space, possibly aiding the design of future reconstruction regularizers and sampling pattern optimizers, as well as predicting the degree of bias due to use of sub-sampled data.
-While the high computational cost of RKHS interpolaters limits the immediate application of this work, there are clear connections to low-dimensional reconstructors such as GRAPPA and image-domain ones such as SENSE \cite{Deshmane2012Parallel}.
-Subsequent analysis should attempt to bridge linear error analysis both to those methods and to non-linear AI-based reconstruction, helping researchers to improve the rigor of their algorithmic pipelines.
+Upper bounds give useful information about the structure of error in k-space, possibly inspiring future reconstruction regularizers and sampling pattern optimizers, as well as mitigation tools that predict bias due to the PI data crime.
+While the high computational cost of RKHS interpolaters limits immediate application, these methods relate closely to low-dimensional reconstructors such as GRAPPA and image-domain ones such as SENSE \cite{Deshmane2012Parallel}.
+Subsequent analysis should bridge linear error analysis to those methods and to non-linear AI-based reconstruction, helping researchers to improve the rigor of their algorithmic pipelines.